Hominy Grill

 Hominy Grill was a restaurant in Charleston, South Carolina.
 It was located at 207 Rutledge Avenue, in the heart of historic downtown Charleston.
-Just a few blocks away from the iconic Rainbow Row, the restaurant has been delighting tourists and locals alike for almost 24 years.
+The restaurant has been delighting tourists and locals alike for almost 24 years.
 Chef Robert Stehling has been honored by the James Beard Foundation Award as the best chef in the Southeastern United States in 2008 and the restaurant has been featured on The Best Thing I Ever Ate (Chocolate Souffle), No Reservations with Anthony Bourdain, Amazing Eats (shrimp & grits and the "Big Nasty" (a fried chicken breast between two buttery biscuits smothered in sausage gravy) and Man v.
 Food (season 2) (shrimp & grits and the "Big Nasty").
 The restaurant features amped-up Southern classics and Lowcountry cuisine with an elevated twist.

 History

 In 1996, Chef Stehling and his wife, Nunally, opened the restaurant with the idea that they could attract a lunch crowd from the nearby Medical University of South Carolina.
-The building is a beautiful and historic single house amidst the historical architecture of the city that was once home to a barbershop.
-Taking on breakfast service as well, it was that meal that Stehling and Hominy Grill become famous for.
-Popular travel magazines and food blogs began to rave about the breakfast offering, and as Stehling was one of the only restaurants serving a hearty breakfast menu at the time, this set his restaurant apart in travel guides and recommendations.
+The building is a historic single house that was once a barbershop.
+Although they originally only served lunch, Stehling and Hominy Grill became famous for their breakfast.
+Soon after starting breakfast service, popular travel magazines and food blogs posted positive reviews about the breakfast offerings.
+As Hominy was one of the only restaurants in Charleston serving a hearty breakfast menu at the time, Stehling was set apart in travel guides and recommendations.

-Soon Hominy began serving up breakfast, lunch and dinner service to a crowd of delighted tourists and locals.
+Soon Hominy began serving breakfast, lunch and dinner service.
 Chef Stehling combined his aptitude for innovation from his fine dining background, access to fresh and local ingredients and his customers' fondest food memories of growing up in the South to pioneer a new food scene in Charleston.
 This balance of nuance and fresh perspective, as well as respect for tradition, brought Southern cuisine to the forefront of the epicurean eye and made Charleston the up-and-coming, popular tourist destination that it is today.